Global regularity of 2D generalized incompressible magnetohydrodynamic equations: Introduction and main results

-.2in The rest of this paper is divided into two sections.
+.2in The rest of this paper is divided into two sections and an appendix.
 In Section \ref{sectt2}, we collect some properties of the operator $\mathcal{L}$ and the definition of Besov spaces as well as several facts, which will be used in this paper.
 Section \ref{sectt3} is devoted to the proof of Theorem \ref{Th1}.
-Throughout this paper, the letter $C$ denotes various positive and finite constants whose exact values are unimportant and may vary from line to line.
+Finally, the proof of Theorem \ref{Th2} is presented in Section \ref{addedxq}.